 How Health Insurance Can Ease the Concern

-According to Macmillan’s latest research, cancer is the disease we fear the most in the UK; and for one in ten of us, it’s our biggest fear of all.
-[1] Understandably – as, ‘One in two people in the UK born after 1960 will be diagnosed with some form of cancer during their lifetime’.
-[2] The reality is - very few of us will get through life escaping a connection to the disease.
+Receiving a cancer diagnosis is a scary time for anyone, despite the frequency of diagnoses in the UK.
+As figures show, ‘One in two people in the UK born after 1960 will be diagnosed with some form of cancer during their lifetime’.
+[1] The reality is simple: very few of us will get through life escaping a connection to the disease.

 Health insurance allows you to prioritise your health, to be proactive about protecting it and to monitor it more closely.
 Policies vary, but they all have their own individual ways to encourage and motivate you to live healthier lives; such as rewards for healthy food choices, discounted gym memberships or support for quitting smoking.
 According to Cancer Research UK’s cancer risk statistics; ‘Around 4 in 10 UK cancer cases every year could be prevented, that’s more than 135,000 every year.’
 [2] So it’s really important to have the correct support in place for prevention as well as cure.
 Some policies will pay for procedures to prevent further cancer if you have already been treated for cancer – for example Aviva would pay for a mastectomy to a healthy breast in the event that you’ve been diagnosed with cancer in the other breast.

-Treatment without delay is as crucial as a quick diagnosis.
-One of the most valued benefits of health insurance is skipping NHS waiting times.
-Any delay in treatment, even small can be worrying at an already concerning time.
+Treatment without delay is as crucial as a quick diagnosis, and one of the most valued benefits of health insurance is skipping NHS waiting times.
+Any delay in treatment - even small - can be worrying at an already concerning time.

 When selecting the level of cancer cover you would like, the options are generally as below: